silvasouzaadriano/rocketseatbootcamp8/docs/README.md

       - yarn add express-handlebars nodemailer-express-handlebars
     - With redis docker installed, install the queue tool called bee-queue (https://github.com/bee-queue/bee-queue).
 Another option would be the keu (https://github.com/Automattic/kue), which have less performance but is used when is needed more robustenss (i.e: For control priorities in jobs)
       - yarn add bee-queue
+    - yarn add express-async-errors.
+Note that this is a dependency due to Sentry.
+For more details, check section Error Monitoring (Module 03)
+    - yarn add youch.
+This lib handler the error message to show it friendly to developer

 ### Sequelize commands